rahul2512/cgNA_plus/README.md

-README
+#README
 #-------------------------------------------------------
-# cgNA+ python (2022)
+# cgNA+ python (2022) --- developed at LCVMM, EPFL (https://lcvmwww.epfl.ch/)
 #-------------------------------------------------------

-cgNA+ is a software (Matlab or Octave or Python) package for predicting the ground-state conformation and stiffness matrix of a molecule of double-stranded nucleic acids (dsNAs) of any given sequence.
+cgNA+ is a software (Matlab or Octave or Python) package for predicting the ground-state conformation and stiffness matrix for double-stranded nucleic acids (dsNAs) fragment of any given sequence.
 Free energy differences between two configurations of a molecule of dsNA in standard environmental conditions, can then be computed.

-The ground-state conformation is provided in the CURVES+ definition (for the base and similar coordinates for phosphates) of the dsNA structural coordinates (both a non-dimensional version and the original unscaled version), and also as a PDB file of atomic coordinates.
+The ground-state conformation is provided in the CURVES+ definition (for the bases and similar coordinates for phosphates) of the dsNA structural coordinates (both a non-dimensional version and the original unscaled version), and also as a PDB file of atomic coordinates.
 The PDB file